derekTurner/IT-docs-23/Block_REACT/section_1/react_intro.md

 ## React without a production environment

+This is only a way to have a first try and is not a reccommended way to develop for production.

 As a starting point for basic try out all that is needed within HTML to embed a react application into it are the links to the javascript libraries.